backdrop-contrib/notify/README.txt

 When setting how often notifications are sent, note that e-mail updates can only happen as frequently as the cron is set to run.

+To reset the count of failed sends to zero, look at the notification settings in the user's profile and save it press "Save settings" (there is no need to change anything).

 If you check "Include updated posts in notifications", any change to a node or content will cause it to be included in the next notification.
 Note that even minor changes, such as correcting a trivial typo or